ssec/polar2grid/doc/source/introduction.rst

 .. ifconfig:: not is_geo2grid

-    Polar2Grid Version 2.3 is now available.
-Changes in this version include:
+    Polar2Grid Version 3.0 is now available.
+This is a major update that includes changes to basic Polar2Grid execution.
+    These changes bring Polar2Grid in conformity with the execution strategy of Geo2Grid, taking advantage of the xarray Dask python library.
+    Major changes include .......

     .. include:: NEWS.rst
         :start-line: 6